denten-books/plain-text/2-device.md

 must not be moved in a certain way," Wittgenstein writes [@wittgenstein_wittgensteins_1976, 282].
 The parts of the mechanism subsequently exist in a causal relationship to one another.
-Pushing this or that lever will *always* result in such and such movement, because of the way the mechanical parts are connected.
-We say that the mechanism is rigid or the law is inexorable, when the results of an action are absolutely fixed.
+Pushing this or that lever will always result in such and such movement, because of the way the mechanical parts are connected.
+We say that the mechanism is rigid or the law is inexorable when the results of an action are absolutely fixed.
 Wittgenstein calls such a relationships "super-hardness."
 Where a judge can be lenient, he explains, the law is compulsory.
-What we would now call "an algorithm" compels predictable execution.
+What we would now call an "algorithm" compels predictable execution.

 We are tempted, as before, to privilege the inner workings of the symbolic mechanism, also at the core of meaning making in mathematics.
 "If I show you the mechanism behind the [watch] dial, you will be able to predict the movement of the hour hand for any given movement of the minute hand," Wittgenstein writes.
-But once again, how do we know if the mechanism is functioning properly?
-For example, I may drop the clock, Wittgenstein explains, "so that the machinery is broken, or a lighting may strike it [@wittgenstein_wittgensteins_1976, 195].
-The check the mechanism for damage we need "a picture," a diagram, or some sort of schematics that describe what the properly functional mechanism looks like.
+But once again, how do we know if a mechanism is functioning properly?
+I may drop the clock, for example, Wittgenstein explains, "so that the machinery is broken, or a lighting may strike it [@wittgenstein_wittgensteins_1976, 195].
+To check the mechanism for damage we need "a picture," a diagram, or some sort of schematics that describe what the properly functional mechanism looks like.
 The mechanism is in fact itself a type of a symbol for the perfected behavior of the sort that we expect.
-We can compare the broken clock with a clock that works, for example.
-Where we tried to find the mechanism behind the symbol, we find also the symbol behind the mechanism.
-But also we again struggle to complete the circuit of interpretation between intent and effect, which never quite manage to explain and to verify each other.
-How do we know that our "gold standard" working clock is itself functioning properly?
-We are faced with a series of receding analogies.
+We can, for example, compare the broken clock with a clock that works.
+Where we tried to find the mechanism behind the symbol, we found also the symbol behind the mechanism.
+But again we struggle to complete the circuit of interpretation between intent and effect, which never quite manage to explain and to verify each other.
+How do we know that our "gold standard" clock schematics are themselves golden, that is that they leads to the construction of properly functioning clocks?
+We are again faced with a series of receding analogies.

 In his lectures on mathematics, Wittgenstein never finds a way out of this conundrum.
 The foundations of mathematics rely on some such mutually dependent